bluebirz/bluebirz.github.io/_posts/2025-09-20-try-terraform-part-9.md

 ## `dynamic` block

-`dynamic` block is used to generate multiple nested blocks within a resource or module based on a collection of values.
+`dynamic` block is used to generate nested blocks within a resource or module based on a collection of values.
 It allows you to create complex configurations dynamically, making your Terraform code more flexible and reusable.

 However, using too many `dynamic` blocks can cause readability problems from its multi-levels and iterations.
 So use it when necessary.